kernelmethod/MonsterMash2023/README.md

   * Fungal whipcleaves, an agility-scaling axe that grants adrenal control.
   * Extrasensory tentacles, a new mask that provides bioscanning and the Sense Psychic mutation.

+> Mycogrigori Alcoves by kernelmethod is marked with CC0 1.0